wangAlpha/raftkv/labs/lab3.md

 ### Part A: Key/value service without log compaction

 Each of your key/value servers ("kvservers") will have an associated Raft peer.

-Clerks send `Put()`, `Append()`, and `Get()` RPCs to the kvserver whose associated Raft is the leader.
-The kvserver code submits the Put/Append/Get operation to Raft, so that the Raft log holds a sequence of Put/Append/Get operations.
-All of the kvservers execute operations from the Raft log in order, applying the operations to their key/value databases; the intent is for the servers to maintain identical replicas of the key/value database.
+ Clerks 发送 `Put()`, `Append()`, and `Get()` RPCs to the kvserver whose associated Raft is the leader. kvserver code 提交Put/Append/Get 操作给 Raft, so that the Raft log holds a sequence of Put/Append/Get operations.
+ 所有kvservers执行 Raft的log操作 operations from the Raft log in order, applying the operations to their key/value databases; the intent is for the servers to maintain identical replicas of the key/value database.

+`Cleark`
 A `Clerk` sometimes doesn't know which kvserver is the Raft leader.
 If the `Clerk` sends an RPC to the wrong kvserver, or if it cannot reach the kvserver, the `Clerk` should re-try by sending to a different kvserver.
 If the key/value service commits the operation to its Raft log (and hence applies the operation to the key/value state machine), the leader reports the result to the `Clerk` by responding to its RPC.
 If the operation failed to commit (for example, if the leader was replaced), the server reports an error, and the `Clerk` retries with a different server.

 Your kvservers should not directly communicate; they should only interact with each other through Raft.
 For all parts of Lab 3, you must make sure that your Raft implementation continues to pass all of the Lab 2 tests.